entomb/slim-json-api/README.md

 ```

-##routing specific routes to the API
+##routing specific requests to the API
 If your site is using regular HTML responses and you just want to expose an API point on a specific route,
 you can use Slim router middlewares to define this.